 At Ruth Lee Ltd we have been providing rescue training manikins for more than 30 years and we have a range well-suited to care home evacuation.
 This includes our Patient Handling manikin, which will sit upright in a wheelchair if required, and a range of bariatric manikins.
 It is a sad fact that the population is getting larger and heavier – would you staff be confident to evacuate a heavy resident in a genuine emergency?
 Consider introducing bariatric training into your routine training schedules.

-For advice on which manikin could best suit your specific training, call us today on 01490 41 282 or email email@example.com.
+For advice on which manikin could best suit your specific training, or how fire simulation can enhance your scenarios, call us today on 01490 41 282 or email email@example.com.
 We would be pleased to offer expert advice and can also recommend specialist training organisations who provide on-site training for your team.